Paliak/PaliaksNotes/docs/Zipping/index.md

  ... snip ...
 ```

 Nothing interesting in the db.
-Since we know the web app uses the root user lets check if we are DBA and try to get a shell using sqlmap.
+Since we know the web app uses the root user let's check if we are DBA and try to get a shell using sqlmap.

 ```
 $ sqlmap -r request.req --level 5 --risk 3 --is-dba --batch